RhoInc/open-source-handbook/workflow/localhost/readme.md

-# Hosting a Webpage Locally
+# Hosting a Webpage Locally with Python
 Sometimes hosting a local copy of a webpage is helpful for testing or development tasks.
-Follow the steps below to host a page in Windows 10.
+Follow the steps below to host a page in Windows 10 using Python.

 ## Download Python v2.7 (one time only)